PassiveLemon/nimpad/README.md

   - Arguments can be found by tacking `-h` or `--help`

 > [!IMPORTANT]
-> Nimpad ONLY supports macropads with 10 or less keys.
+> Nimpad ONLY supports pads with 10 or less keys.

+> [!IMPORTANT]
+> If your pad ever disconnects, it's device name may change.
+To prevent errors that happen with this, run with the port option set to your device in `/dev/serial/by-id/`.
+Ex: `nimpad -p=/dev/serial/by-id/usb-Arduino_LLC_Arduino_Micro_HIDLD-if00`

 If you are using Nimpad for the first time, it will create a default config file and quit.
 Please configure this config file before running it again as it does send keyboard inputs and run commands.
 Details [below](https://github.com/PassiveLemon/nimpad?tab=readme-ov-file#configuration-configjson).